In Belize, power plugs and sockets (outlets) of type A, type B and type G are used. The standard voltage is 110 / 220 V at a frequency of 60 Hz.

-- Be extra careful with certain appliances because of the difference in frequency.
+- Be extra careful with certain devices because of the difference in frequency.

-In Belize the power plug sockets are of type A, B and G. Check out the following pictures.
-When living in the United Kingdom you need a power plug adapter for sockets type A and B.
+In Belize, they use power sockets (outlets) of type A, B and G. In the United Kingdom, you have plugs G. You need a power plug adapter in Belize for sockets type A and B. Sockets type G can fit your plugs, but may not always be available locally.

 Buy a power plug (travel) adapter